What is an ediGogy skills hub?

 - Career guidance for local schools

-The Leerpark solution to their local Skills Gap produced local economic growth by developing localities as specialist skills clusters.
+The Leerpark solution solved their local Skills Gap and produced local economic growth by developing localities as specialist skills clusters.

 It is based on an existing exemplar of more than ten years called Leerpark in Holland (seen in the above video), which has just received an innovation award for post 16 vocational skills training.

 - 2,000 students per year in post 16 vocational training courses

 - A 3% student dropout rate

 - Has become the preferred local source of employee recruitment